scientific-python/cookie/docs/pages/guides/style.md

 ## Type checking

-One of the most exciting advancements in Python in the last 10 years has been static type hints.
+{% include rr.html id="PC140" %} One of the most exciting advancements in Python
+in the last 10 years has been static type hints.
 Scientific Python projects vary in the degree to which they are type-hint ready.
-One of the challenges for providing static type hints is that it was developed in the Python 3 era and it really shines in a Python 3.7+ codebase (due to `from __future__ import annotations`, which turns annotations into strings and allows you to use future Python features in Python 3.7+ annotations as long as your type checker supports them).
+One of the challenges for providing static type hints is that it was developed in the Python 3 era and it really shines in a Python 3.7+ codebase (due to
+`from __future__ import annotations`, which turns annotations into strings and allows you to use future Python features in Python 3.7+ annotations as long as your type checker supports them).
 For now, it is recommended that you make an attempt to support type checking through your public API in the best way that you can (based on your supported Python versions).
 Stub files can be used instead for out-of-line typing.
 [MyPy](https://mypy.readthedocs.io/en/stable/) is suggested for type checking, though there are several other good options to try, as well.
 If you have built-in support for type checking, you need to add empty `py.typed` files to all packages/subpackages to indicate that you support it.

 Read more about type checking on the [dedicated page][mypy page].